-The undersigned stockholder of NEUROCRINE BIOSCIENCES, INC., a Delaware corporation, hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement, each dated April 28, 1997 and hereby appoints Gary A. Lyons and Paul W. Hawran, and each of them, proxies and attorneys-in-fact, with full power to each of substitution, on behalf and in the name of the undersigned, to represent the undersigned at the 1997 Annual Meeting of Stockholders of NEUROCRINE BIOSCIENCES, INC. to be held on May 27, 1997 at 10:00 a.m. local time, at the Sheraton Grande Torrey Pines, located at 10950 North Torrey Pines Road, La Jolla, California, 92037 and at any adjournment or adjournments thereof, and to vote all shares of Common Stock which the undersigned would be entitled to vote if then and there personally present, on the matters set forth below:

-1. AMENDMENT OF BYLAWS TO INCREASE THE NUMBER OF DIRECTORS ON THE BOARD FROM SIX TO SEVEN:

-// FOR // AGAINST // ABSTAIN

-- 2. ELECTION OF DIRECTORS:

-- / / FOR all nominees listed below / / AGAINST all nominees

-(except as indicated) listed below

-IF YOU WISH TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, STRIKE A LINE THROUGH THAT NOMINEE'S NAME IN THE LIST BELOW:

-NOMINEES: Wylie W. Vale, Joseph A. Mollica, and Errol B. De Souza

-3. AMENDMENT OF 1992 INCENTIVE STOCK PLAN TO INCREASE THE NUMBER OF SHARES RESERVED FOR GRANT THEREUNDER FROM 3,300,000 SHARES TO 4,100,000 SHARES:
+The undersigned stockholder of NEUROCRINE BIOSCIENCES, INC., a Delaware corporation, hereby acknowledges receipt of the Notice of Annual Meeting of

+Stockholder Gary A. Lyc fact, with undersigned Stockholder a.m. local Torrey Pine adjournment undersigned in hereby acknowledges receipt of the Notice of Amidai Meeting of sand Proxy Statement, each dated April 28, 1997 and hereby appoints ons and Paul W. Hawran, and each of them, proxies and attorneys-infull power to each of substitution, on behalf and in the name of the d, to represent the undersigned at the 1997 Annual Meeting of so of NEUROCRINE BIOSCIENCES, INC. to be held on May 27, 1997 at 10:00 time, at the Sheraton Grande Torrey Pines, located at 10950 North es Road, La Jolla, California, 92037 and at any adjournment or at thereof, and to vote all shares of Common Stock which the d would be entitled to vote if then and there personally present, on a set forth below: 1.
+AMENDMENT OF BYLAWS TO INCREASE THE NUMBER OF DIRECTORS ON THE BOARD FROM SIX TO SEVEN: // FOR // AGAINST // ABSTAIN 2.
+ELECTION OF DIRECTORS: // FOR all nominees listed below // AGAINST all nominees (except as indicated) listed below IF YOU WISH TO WITHHOLD AUTHORITY TO VOTE FOR ANY INDIVIDUAL NOMINEE, STRIKE A LINE THROUGH THAT NOMINEE'S NAME IN THE LIST BELOW: NOMINEES: Wylie W. Vale, Joseph A. Mollica, and Errol B. De Souza 3.
+AMENDMENT OF 1992 INCENTIVE STOCK PLAN TO INCREASE THE NUMBER OF SHARES RESERVED FOR GRANT THEREUNDER FROM 3,300,000 SHARES TO 4,100,000 SHARES: / / FOR / / AGAINST / / ABSTAIN 4.
+PROPOSAL TO RATIFY THE APPOINTMENT OF ERNST & YOUNG LLP AS THE INDEPENDENT AUDITORS OF THE COMPANY FOR THE FISCAL PERIOD ENDING DECEMBER 31, 1997: / / FOR / / AGAINST / / ABSTAIN eir discretion, upon such other matter or matters which may properly the meeting or any adjournment or adjournments thereof.
+WILL BE VOT DIRECTORS, INCENTIVE S LLP AS INDE WILL BE VOTED AS DIRECTED OR, IF NO CONTRARY DIRECTION IS INDICATED, TED FOR THE AMENDMENT OF THE BYLAWS TO INCREASE THE NUMBER OF FOR THE ELECTION OF DIRECTORS, FOR THE AMENDMENT OF THE 1992 STOCK PLAN, FOR THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG EPENDENT AUDITORS AND AS SAID PROXIES DEEM ADVISABLE ON SUCH OTHER MAY PROPERLY COME BEFORE THE MEETING.
+Dated: , 1997 Signature Signature (This Proxy should be marked, dated and signed by the stockholder(s) exactly as his or her name appears hereon, and returned promptly in the enclosed envelope.
-//FOR //AGAINST //ABSTAIN

-- 4. PROPOSAL TO RATIFY THE APPOINTMENT OF ERNST & YOUNG LLP AS THE INDEPENDENT AUDITORS OF THE COMPANY FOR THE FISCAL PERIOD ENDING DECEMBER 31, 1997: - //FOR //AGAINST //ABSTAIN and, in their discretion, upon such other matter or matters which may properly come before the meeting or any adjournment or adjournments thereof.

-THIS PROXY WILL BE VOTED AS DIRECTED OR, IF NO CONTRARY DIRECTION IS INDICATED, WILL BE VOTED FOR THE AMENDMENT OF THE BYLAWS TO INCREASE THE NUMBER OF DIRECTORS, FOR THE ELECTION OF DIRECTORS, FOR THE AMENDMENT OF THE 1992 INCENTIVE STOCK PLAN, FOR THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP AS INDEPENDENT AUDITORS AND AS SAID PROXIES DEEM ADVISABLE ON SUCH OTHER MATTERS AS MAY PROPERLY COME BEFORE THE MEETING.

-Dated: , 1997Signature

-Signature

-(This Proxy should be marked, dated and signed by the stockholder(s) exactly as his or her name appears hereon, and returned promptly in the enclosed envelope.
 Persons signing in a fiduciary capacity should so indicate.
 If shares are held by joint tenants or as community property, both should sign.)